paritytech/polkadot-testnet-faucet/client/static/FAQ.md

 ## What is a testnet token?

 Testnet tokens are a test currency that allows you to test your Polkadot application before going live.
-Testnet tokens can be used in place of real tokens on testnets like Rococo.
+Testnet tokens can be used in place of real tokens on testnets like <NETWORK-NAME>.
 You can read more [here](https://polkadot.network/blog/rococo-v1-a-holiday-gift-to-the-polkadot-community/).

 ## Can I get real DOTs?